Lol, Imagine a caveman talking to you and he’s like “Headphones. Yeah. Good.

 2) Audio Technica ATH M30x

 No, these aren’t the M50x’s, but they’re pretty darn close by all accounts.
-They are also under $100, and are very similar to the 50’s and 50x’s in terms of build quality and sound.
+They are also very similar to the 50’s and 50x’s in terms of build quality and sound.

 The 50’s and 50x’s are slightly louder and have a deeper bass response.
 That’s really about it.
 Aside from all that, these are comfortable as well and provide a full, rich, uncolored sound.
 I’ve always been attracted to the design of this particular line of headphones as well.
 They are slick and not too bulky.
 The 30x’s are even a bit smaller than the 50x’s as well, so you get even more portability.